Buzzinbees: History

 communicate in order to recruit other worker bees to forage in the same area they found flowers.
 The Buzzinbees logo — pictured left — "sports a hexagonal cell" reminiscent of "honeycombs but also cellular networks" as well as 3 pairs of bee "antennas".

 In November 2015, Buzzinbees's CEO created another company, Facts Haven SAS with a new logo.
 Following the Gemalto acquisition, his LinkedIn profile indicates that he no longer works for Buzzinbees.
 However, the Buzzinbees company still exists as a legal entity.

 Products

-Buzzinbees's portfolio encompasses network nodes built atop a comprehensive suite of signaling products providing complete development platforms based on global telecommunication standards and protocols.
+Buzzinbees's portfolio encompasses network nodes built atop a suite of signaling products providing development platforms based on global telecommunication standards and protocols.

 These products work indeed with SS7 (signaling system #7), IMS (IP multimedia subsystem) and LTE (long term evolution) protocols.
 They augment networks with intelligent functions (intelligent network).

 Buzzinbees's distribution channel is very specific: it sells to independent software vendors and equipment providers, as opposed to selling directly to operators.

 Since 2011, Buzzinbees openly focused on automatic SIM activation and the nascent machine to machine market, pushing their Bee-SOON (SIM on-off node) product.
 Following the Gemalto acquisition, it introduced the concept of SIM reactivation whereby operators can let users reuse expired SIM cards instead of purchasing new ones when they wish to re-subscribe to that operator.